MooersLab/MooersLab/README.md

 *Typst* has a more modern bibliography management system, but it also supports using BibTeX, which will ease adoption by new users.

 *Typst* also utilizes a more computer programmer-oriented approach to typesetting by using functions.
-*Typst* also provides templates for boilerplate styling, which are similar to classes in LaTeX.
+*Typst* also provides boilerplate styling templates, similar to classes in LaTeX.
 The typesetting of math equations is similar to that for LaTeX, so LaTeX users will find it easy to adopt.
 *Typst* set out to replace LaTeX but has to retain many of its features.